ADA Compliance for Websites in Plain English

 What does ADA compliant mean for websites?

-Your website provides full and equal access, effective communication, and/or meaningful access.
+The legal standard under the Americans with Disabilities Act is meaningful access.
 In terms of preventing litigation, WCAG 2.1 AA conformance is best practice.

 Does my website need to be ADA compliant?